bham-carpentries/python-fundamentals/_episodes/03-operators.md

 > > The addition and assignment operator (`b += a`) is shorthand for `b = b + a` so in this case, the
 > > value of `a` is added to `b` but `a` is left unchanged.
 > {: .solution}
 {: .challenge}

+> ## Getting Experience with Operators
+>
+> If you have time, see what happens when you:
+> 1. Multiply a float and an integer
+> 2. Divide a float and an integer
+> 3. Divide two integer
+{: .challenge}